 The type of frame you choose is also key to your shooting performance and safety.
 Like your lenses, the frames should also be lightweight, and you can choose between materials like aluminum, plastic, or titanium.
 A lighter frame means more comfortable wear and optimum shooting performance.

 If you have weak eyesight and have been prescribed lenses by your optician, you can also opt for special shooting glasses with prescription lenses.
 This way, you won’t put any strain on your eyes when shooting.

-Last but not least, make sure to go over the safety ratings of each shooting glasses that you examine.
+Last but not least, make sure to check the safety ratings of any shooting glasses before buying.
+Z87.1+ rated glasses are safer.
 As we mentioned above, each one of them comes with different ratings, which makes them different in how they’re tested for safety and impact resistance.